 -

 For both philosophy and history, I feel a need to see the whole context.
 I have already explored Anthony Kenny’s A New History of Western Philosophy in four volumes, which I thoroughly enjoyed.
-After some research, I have decided on reading JM Robert’s The Penguin History of the World, as well as Jonathan Spence’s The Search for Modern China for my introduction to the Eastern thought.
+After some research, I have decided on reading JM Robert’s The Penguin History of the World, as well as Jonathan Spence’s The Search for Modern China for my introduction to the Eastern mindset.
 I realize only now that all three historians are British, whose distinct narrative styles conform to my taste. ↩

 -